 - Pelvic ultrasound scan: to check for polyps and fibroids

 - Endometrial biopsy: to rule out any pathology such as cancer cells

-- Hysteroscopy: to look inside the uterine cavity with camera to rule out pathologies.
+- Hysteroscopy: to look inside the uterine cavity with a camera to rule out pathologies.

 What are the treatment options?